solemansay/Password-Generator/README.md

 The final piece to the puzzle was to return the variable passwordString completing the "generatePassword" function with a closed curly bracket.

-Once the passwordString is achieved the function to display the final password in the text box runs and the generator has done its job!
+Once the passwordString is achieved, the function to display the final password in the text box runs and the generator has done its job!

     thank you for reading.